-Policy 3.4: Ensure standardised concessionary fares are available to enhance equity, including for the transport disadvantaged.
+Policy 3.4 Ensure standardised concession fares are available to enhance equity, including for the transport disadvantaged.

-Guidelines for concessionary fares are contained in the Operational Plan.
+Guidelines for concession fares are contained in the Operational Plan.
 These include guidelines on the provision of school term passes.

-Policy 3.5: Ensure implementation of an integrated ticketing system based on the fare zone system that is effective and managed efficiently for the benefit of users as determined by Greater Wellington.
+Policy 3.5 Ensure implementation of an integrated ticketing system based on the fare zone system that is effective and managed efficiently for the benefit of users, as determined by Greater Wellington.

 An integrated ticketing system allows passengers to use one ticket regardless of operator or mode (bus, train, ferry, cable car).
-One of the main advantages of integrated ticketing is the ease and convenience for the public transport users, especially in electronic ticketing systems, where they only need one fare card.
+One of the main advantages of integrated ticketing is the ease and convenience for public transport users, especially electronic ticketing systems, where they only need one fare card.
+Decisions about the system to be adopted will be made by Greater Wellington.